The 8 Ds of Stroke Care

 - Blood glucose <50 mg/dl

 This step in stroke care focuses on the continuing care of the stroke patient.
 It is recommended that patients be admitted to an intensive care unit or stroke unit within 3 hours of arrival in the ED.
-Continued monitoring of a stroke patient includes frequent assessment of neurological status and monitoring of glucose levels and vitals, as well as prevention of complications.
+Continued monitoring and care of a stroke patient includes frequent assessment of neurological status and monitoring of glucose levels and vitals, as well as prevention of complications.